flatscrew/rasterflow-docs/content/2.operations/distort/shift.md

 ---
 title: Shift
-description: "Shift each row or column of pixels by a random amount"
+description: "Shift each row or column of pixels by a random amount."
 links:
   - label: "gegl:shift"
     to: "https://gegl.org/operations/gegl-shift"